pins in pincushion

 • 960 gallons of organics

-At the end of the day, when some food vendors had placed all their waste into black trash bags due to time constraints, dedicated volunteers stepped in to sort through them.
-To our surprise, much of the material, including compostable items like sugarcane scraps and plastic bottles, had been mistakenly treated as landfill.
-Thanks to the volunteers’ extra effort, much of these items was recovered as organics and recyclables.
-Even after the fair ended, sorting continued into the next day to ensure as much waste as possible was properly diverted.
+Thanks to the volunteers’ extra effort, many of these misdirected waste items were recovered as organics and recyclables.
+Even after the fair ended, ZIRAN and volunteers continued sorting into the next day to ensure as much waste as possible was properly diverted.

 Building Community Through Sustainability